Day 2

 Wendover Woods are to the south east of the B4009 between Wendover and Tring.

 From Wendover, take the B4009 towards Tring, take the right hand turn approximately 1 mile north of RAF Halton, signposted Wendover Woods and St Leonards.
-The main entrance to the woods is found on the right.
+The main entrance to the woods is found on the right as you approach the gold club.

 From the A41, take the Wendover exit (also signed Dunstable) and take the B4009 towards Aston Clinton.
 Take the first left towards Wendover.
 After approx 1/2 mile, take a left signposted Wendover Woods and St Leonards.
-The main entrance to the woods is found on the right.
+The main entrance to the woods is found on the right as you approach the gold club.

 Local buses will take you as far as Halton and the Chiltern Line runs a regular service to Wendover from Marylebone.
 For details of public transport visit http://www.transportdirect.info